abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 * Vendor ID is 0xAABB, Product ID is 0xCCDD, but there is no Serial Number: `0xBB 0xAA 0xDD 0xCC 0x02 0x03`

 For PCI/PCIe devices:
-* VendorID, DeviceID, Subsystem_Vendor_ID, and Subsystem_ID originate from the PCI configuration space for the device.
+* Vendor ID, Device ID, Subsystem Vendor ID, and Subsystem ID originate from the PCI configuration space for the device.

 Examples of PCI/PCIe devices:
 * Vendor ID is 0xAABB, Product ID is 0xCCDD, Subsystem Vendor ID is 0x0011, and Subsystem ID is 0x2233: `0xBB 0xAA 0xDD 0xCC 0x11 0x00 0x33 0x22`